kyuhyoung/RobustSingleRotationAveraging/README.md

 # Robust averaging of 3D transforamtion
 Not only RobustSingleRotationAveraging, geometric median of 3D translation is also computed from a text file of 'x, y, z, rx, ry, rz' formatted lines.

-Given the file of x_y_z_rx_ry_rz.txt each line of which is in 'x, y, z, rx, ry, rz' format,
+Given the file 'x_y_z_rx_ry_rz.txt' each line of which is in 'x, y, z, rx, ry, rz' format,

 for chordal median,
 ```console